 When it was passed by Congress, the new federal DTSALaw® was described as the most sweeping new change in federal law on intellectual property since the passage of the Lanham Act in 1946.
-For the first time, federal criminal law on economic espionage and trade secret theft has been amended to provide civil legal and equitable relief for theft victims.
+For the first time, federal criminal law on economic espionage and trade secret theft had been amended to provide civil legal and equitable relief for theft victims.
 We have written and spoken about this law in national publications and conferences.
 A large body of caselaw has been developed in the Federal Courts since passage and the DTSA lawyers at Houston Harbaugh are well versed in this law.
 Our department Chair Henry Sneath indeed teaches Trade Secret/DTSA Law as an Adjunct Professor of Law at the Thomas Kline School of Law at Duquesne University.

 What Are Trade Secrets?

-These statutes describe trade secrets in relatively similar ways.
+These federal and state statutes describe trade secrets in relatively similar ways.
 In order to potentially qualify as a trade secret, the information must:

 - Provide a competitive or business advantage to the company.